How Much Horsepower Does A Turbo Add?

 In simple terms, a turbocharger – known colloquially as a “turbo” – is a turbine.

-It isn’t just standard air, though.
+It isn’t just ordinary air, though.
 Remember, a vacuum’s been created.
 It’s sucking much more air in than it would otherwise, so the air’s under pressure.

 The pressurized air (“forced air”) passes across an intercooler to lower its temperature.
 The colder it is, the greater the oxygen density, so the better it burns.